Cumberland in Providence County, Rhode Island — The American Northeast (New England)

 Erected 1977 by Knights of Columbus.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Nine Men’s Misery (about 600 feet away, measured in a direct line); South Attleboro Memorial Wall (approx. 2˝ miles away in Massachusetts); Pierce Park and Riverwalk (approx. 2.9 miles away); Garland - Muccio Square (approx. 3.1 miles away in Massachusetts); Draper Farm Historic Site (approx. 3.4 miles away in Massachusetts); Old Powder House 1768 (approx. 3.4 miles away in Massachusetts); Slater Mill Historic Site (approx. 4 miles away); Sylvanus Brown House (approx. 4 miles away).
+Nine Men’s Misery (approx. 0.4 miles away); South Attleboro Memorial Wall (approx. 2˝ miles away in Massachusetts); Pierce Park and Riverwalk (approx. 2.9 miles away); Garland - Muccio Square (approx. 3.1 miles away in Massachusetts); Draper Farm Historic Site (approx. 3.4 miles away in Massachusetts); Old Powder House 1768 (approx. 3.4 miles away in Massachusetts); Veterans of Foreign Wars Memorial (approx. 3.7 miles away); Pawtucket Veterans Memorial (approx. 3.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 25, 2012, by Bryan Simmons of Attleboro, Massachusetts.
-This page has been viewed 691 times since then and 15 times this year.
+It was originally submitted on May 25, 2012, by Bryan Simmons of Attleboro, Massachusetts.
+This page has been viewed 750 times since then and 42 times this year.
 Photos: 1, 2, 3. submitted on May 25, 2012, by Bryan Simmons of Attleboro, Massachusetts. • Bill Pfingsten was the editor who published this page.